DRFTA/gordon-rookie-reardon/README.md

 1971 marked a pivotal inflection point.
 As national selectors moved away from traditional models, they placed their faith in the bold, tactical, and athletic potential of players like Reardon.
 His selection for the Oceania Championship was a landmark moment, signaling a shift in New Zealand's governing philosophy.

 While the scoreboard at the time didn't always reflect their progress against regional giants, the experience was invaluable.
-It wasn't about the immediate result; it was about the seeds of belief being sown.
+It wasn't about the immediate result, it was about the seeds of belief being sown.
 Reardon brought an intensity that proved the Tall Blacks could hang with the best, turning heads and setting the stage for the breakthroughs to come.

 <br><br>
 ## The Adelaide Chapter: Pushing Boundaries